Products & ServicesSee also:

 Description: Differential Resonant Absorption Ultra-Violet Spectroscopy (DUV-RAS) based analyzers have potential to replace chemiluminescent analyzers in Continuous Emission Monitoring Systems (CEMS).
 Due to the demanding analytical requirements and the advantages offered by the DUV-RAS analyzers, this newShow More

-CHARACTERIZATION OF THE SPECIFIC ABSORPTION RATE FOR MAGNETIC RESONANCE IMAGING SYSTEMS -- NEMA MS 8
+Standards and Technical Documents - DETERMINATION OF LOCAL SPECIFIC ABSORPTION RATE (SAR) IN DIAGNOSTIC MAGNETIC RESONANCE IMAGING -- NEMA MS 10

 Description: operating costs because no additional equipment required, e.g. ozone generator, etc. Measurement in the UV range Measurement not affected by H2O and CO2 Very low SO2 and NO measuring ranges possible UV Resonance Absorption Spectrometry (UVRAS) Measurement of very low NO concentrations: Measuring

 - Instrument Type: Analyzer

 - Measurement Type: Trace

 Description: Gap Pad EMI 1.0 is a highly conformable, combination gap filling material offering both thermal conductivity performance and Electromagnetic Energy absorption (cavity resonances and/or cross-talk causing Electromagnetic Interference) at frequencies of 1GHz and higher.
 The material offers EMI

 Standards and Technical Documents - Aerodynamics and aero-acoustics of rectangular planform cavities.
 Part IIIB: Alleviation of unsteady flow effects - acoustic suppression using passive devices. -- 08012Supplier: IHS ESDU